-Lots of Cockatoo's have the reputation of being feather pluckers but Peachy has never engaged in feather plucking.
+Lots of Cockatoo's have the reputation of being feather pluckers, but Peachy has only engaged in feather plucking for a short time when he suffered a bout of avian megabacteria.
 I think it is because he has a foundation of feeling physically healthy with a great parrot diet, lots of socialization, enrichment opportunities and gets lots of showers every week.
 Lots of days I have to bribe him to get on his shower perch with peanuts, but it is good for both of us that his feathers are clean.

 How'd you help your pet bird to enjoy bird baths?
 Comment on how you encourage your parrot to take a bath.